Duxah/FreePCB-2/README.md

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/По%20рукам.png) If you like version 2-028, place a `freepcb.dev` link on your site.
 Have fun using FreePcb-2

+_You can participate in the improvement of the application.
+Feel free to write a message regarding working with FREEPCB so that we can release the official version 2-028 as soon as possible.
+Working together is always more efficient._

 ***
 Contacts.
 * [User forum](https://groups.yahoo.com/neo/groups/FreePCB/info) on Yahoo Group.